Package eremitalpa

 Args

-The (0-based) index of the first character of each record to take.
-This selection is done before any translation.
-(Default=0).
+The 0-based index of the first character to include from each sequence.
+This is applied before translation.

 def log_df_func(f: Callable, *args, **kwargs)